Z3TA/webide/README.txt

 Able to type webide via "unix" terminal without installing via npm --global
 ----------------------------------------------------------------------------
-In a unix like environment it's possible to open files and even pipe to bin/webide, in order to send streams of text to the editor.
-Just add the bin folder to your PATH environment variable:
+In a unix like environment it's possible to open files and even pipe to bin/webide, in order to send streams of text to the editor, just add the bin folder to your PATH environment variable:
 ```
 export PATH="$PATH:/path/to/node_modules/webide.se/bin"
 ```